 Production planning involves managers overseeing and controlling the level of stock in a business.
 Stocks can come in three forms: raw materials, work-in-progress and finished goods.
 The economic order quantity (EOQ) is the level of stock that minimises the firm's average costs.
-Firms need to balance the costs of holding large volumes of stock (known as stockpiling) with the drawbacks of holding insufficient quantities of stock (known as a stock-out).
+Firms need to balance the costs of holding excessive volumes of stock (known as stockpiling) with the drawbacks of holding insufficient quantities of stock (known as a stock-out).

-mean that stocks fall below the desired minimum level so the firm has to rely on its buffer stock.
+Delays in the lead time (the period of time taken for a supplier to process and deliver a stock order) will mean that stocks fall below the desired minimum level so the firm has to rely on its buffer stock.

-Just in case stock control systems rely on the use of buffer stocks in order to meet changing levels of demand.
-By contrast, just in time systems have stocks delivered immediately the moment that they are required for production.
-This helps to improve the firm's working capital as money is not tied up in stocks which might not be highly liquid.
+Just-in-case control systems rely on the use of buffer stocks in order to meet changing levels of demand.
+By contrast, just-in-time systems have stocks delivered immediately the moment that they are required for production.
+This helps to improve the firm's working capital as money is not tied up in stocks, which might not be highly liquid.